 - Safeguarding messages and information focus on positive wellbeing as well a raising awareness of unsafe, unwise and illegal behaviour. - Students have induction sessions and other provision focusing on wellbeing via curriculum areas, the tutorial programme, events and Student Services.
-All are given be safe, stay safe cards.
-(Appendix 11).
-Examples of tutorial sessions which can be seen in the tutorial programme scheme of work are; - Bullying/Cyber Bullying and peer on peer abuse - Drugs, Alcohol and Substance Abuse - Online Safety / Mobile technologies - Fire drills - Sexual Violence and Sexual Harassment and issues around consent with the Worcester School Nurse team - Road Safety with the local Road Safety Partnership Team - Healthy Relationships and Sexual Exploitation of Children (CSE) - Criminal Exploitation (County Lines) - Extremism and Radicalisation (in line with the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)1.
+All are given 'Stay Safe' Z cards.
+Examples of tutorial sessions which can be seen in the tutorial programme scheme of work are; - Bullying/Cyber Bullying and peer on peer abuse - Drugs, Alcohol and Substance Abuse - Online Safety / Mobile technologies - Fire drills - Sexual Violence and Sexual Harassment and issues around consent with the Worcestershire School Nurse team - Road Safety with the local Road Safety Partnership Team - Domestic Abuse, Healthy Relationships and Sexual Exploitation of Children (CSE) - Criminal Exploitation (County Lines) - Extremism and Radicalisation (in line with the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014).